Dekunutter/eastwardjourneys/README.md

     Can be crafted with cobblestone and a torch
     Spawns naturally in cherry blossom grotto villages There is a soul flame variant
+- Shoji Paper
+    An item that can be placed into empty shoji screens There are multiple patterns that can be crafted
 - Shoji Screen
     2x1 tall block which has a thin model like a door Does not block light
+    Shoji paper can be placed into the screen
 - Dark Shoji Screen
     Variant of the shoji screen rimmed with darker wood
+- Small Shoji Screen
+    Variant of the shoji screen which is a single block tall
+- Small Dark Shoji Screen
+    Variant of the dark shoji screen which is a single block tall
 - Hidden Trapdoors
     Trapdoor crafted from common blocks that make for great hidden entrances to bases All wood types (both this mod's and vanilla) have a hidden trapdoor variant based on their planks texture